ismeet010/Magic-Of-CSS/Contributing.md

 This documentation contains a set of guidelines to help you during the contribution process.

+# Rules for Contribution
+1. Issues will be assigned on **First Come First Service Basis**.
+2. You can create a new `issue`.
+3. Maintainer will add `hactoberfest` lable, if the issue created by you is relevant.
+4. Don't `Spam` the `PR` otherwise `spam` label can be added to your `PR`.
+5. After creating a `PR` link the issue also.

 # Submitting Contributions👩‍💻👨‍💻
 Below you will find the process and workflow used to review and merge your changes.